mdiener/grace-dizmo/README.md

 ### Checkbox

 Transforms your checkboxes into dizmo themed checkboxes.
-No additional events are anything is required to use this.
+No additional events or anything are required to use this.
 It is solely a cosmetic change.

 #### Data-Type
 ```html